Gelantipy: Seldom Seen Roadhouse

-Seldom Seen is a remote locality in the Victorian high country, just north of Gelantipy and close to the Snowy River.
+Seldom Seen is a remote locality in the Victorian Alps (High Country), just north of Gelantipy and close to the Snowy River.

 The Seldom Seen Roadhouse was located near 5373 Gelantipy Road, Wulgulmerang East, about 30 km. from the NSW border.

 Between Buchan in Victoria and Jindabyne in New South Wales, the roadhouse was the only place for fuel along the Snowy.
-"Mobil" Dave Woodburn was the owner.
+Dave "Mobil" Woodburn was the owner.

 The owner relied on the small tourist trade during the 1990s and 2000s.
 Before the alpine bushfires of 2003, Seldom Seen Roadhouse was a typical 1960s-era petrol station.
 By March 2005, the roadhouse was trading from a caravan, which was then replaced with a more permanent structure.

-Unfortunately that trade was steadily diminishing.
+However trade was steadily diminishing.
 A few tourist buses from Melbourne would make the trip through Seldom Seen daily.
 This bus route also stopped around 2010.
-Dave Woodburn died in 2012, and since then the area has been cleared; all that remains is a hut and a Telstra payphone.
+Dave Woodburn died in 2012, and since then the buildings have been cleared; all that remains is a hut and a Telstra payphone.